radiantearth/stac-browser/README.md

 ***experimental***

 This allows to enable a simple authentication form where a user can input a token, an API key or similar things.
 It is disabled by default (`null`).
 If enabled, the token provided by the user can be used in the HTTP headers or in the query parameters of the requests.
+This option is affected by [`allowedDomains`](#alloweddomains).

 There are four options you can set in the `authConfig` object: